gram-blogposts/gram-notebooks/docs/source/submission/instructions.rst

 5. Enter a title and description for your pull request.
 6. Click **Create pull request**.

-Link your Pull Request to OpenReview
+Fill out our Google Form
 ----------------------

-Once you have submitted your pull request, you can use the URL to submit it to the OpenReview platform.
+Once you have submitted your pull request, please fill out our Google Form: https://forms.gle/pMmPvAqCvVTQP6eo6.

 Additional Information
 ----------------------